Band Of Brothers Is Getting A Follow Up Series With Steven Spielberg And Tom Hanks On Board

 Band of Brothers aired on HBO in 2001, and went on to become a legendary moment in TV history.
 As well as topping IMDb’s television rankings it won a handful of Emmys and a Golden Globe.
 The Pacific, which aired in 2010, was also a huge success.

 Spielberg is executive producing via his Amblin Television banner – the second project Apple will have from the E.T. director next to his much-anticipated return of Amazing Stories.

-This comes shortly after the company reached a major TV deal with Oscar-winning director Alfonso Cuaron – the man behind Netflix’s Roma and sci-fi masterpiece, Gravity.
+This comes shortly after the company reached a major TV deal with Oscar-winning director Alfonso Cuaron – the man behind Netflix’s Roma and the sci-fi masterpiece Gravity.